top of page

 What is the drop off procedure on the day of my pet's surgery or dental cleaning?

-Please bring your pet to the hospital between 7:15am-7:30am.
-Plan to spend 10 minutes or so with a technician to answer your questions, review your pet's surgery, sign our consent forms, and discuss a time for pick up.
+Please bring your pet to the hospital between 7:30 am-8:30 am.
+Plan to spend 10 minutes or so with a technician to answer your questions, review your pet’s surgery, sign our consent forms, and discuss a time for pick-up.

-Please withold food after 9pm the night before your pet's surgery.
+Please withhold food after 9:00 p.m. the night before your pet’s surgery.

 How much will my annual visit cost?

-Every pet's visit is unique and tailored to your pet's health conditions, vaccine needs, and even your lifestyle.
-We understand that shopping around is a great way to find the best pricing for your family, but remember; the treatment plans you recieve are not always 'apples to apples'.
+Every pet’s visit is unique and tailored to your pet’s health conditions, vaccine needs, and even your lifestyle.
+We understand that shopping around is a great way to find the best pricing for your family but remember, the treatment plans you receive are not always ‘apples to apples’.

-Be sure to inquire if the vaccines quoted are 1 year or 3 year ... this is the most common misunderstanding when shopping around.
-One doctor may seem less expensive than another, but you'll find that the vaccine quoted is only good for one year.
-Three year vaccines are a better value, and better for your pet in that they are vaccinated less frequently.
+Be sure to inquire if the vaccines quoted are one year or three years as this is the most common misunderstanding when shopping around.
+One doctor may seem less expensive than another, but you’ll find that the vaccine quoted is only good for one year.
+Three-year vaccines are a better value, and better for your pet in that they are vaccinated less frequently.

 Ask about the office visit or exam fee as well.
-Often times a low exam fee is a simply a loss leader and you may be overcharged for other services.
+Often times, a low exam fee is simply a loss leader and you may be overcharged for other services.

 If your pet needs surgery, be sure to ask about what is included.
-Important factors such as pre-anesthestic bloodwork, placement of an IV catheter, and IV fluid administration during your pet's procedure all alter the cost of a surgery.
-Again, make sure you're comparing equal services.
+Important factors such as pre-anesthetic bloodwork, placement of an IV catheter, and IV fluid administration during your pet’s procedure all alter the cost of surgery.
+Again, make sure you’re comparing equal services.

 What will the veterinarian check during a wellness examination?